indradhanush/indradhanush.github.io/_posts/2014-08-30-google-summer-of-code-closure.md

 It was tough to get my head around [Mock](http://mock.readthedocs.org/).
 In fact it took more than a couple of weeks actually.
-But once I understood it, I realise the beauty of it.
+But once I understood it, I realised the beauty of it.
 And especially, my tests that often consist of sending data over the wire, mocking all that network activity and even mocking the endpoints became crucial for writing clean tests.
 Initially I was